 * FREE SHIPPING ON ORDERS $20 OR MORE! *

-Dill is an easy-to-grow and popular herb.
+This page gives instructions on how to buy herb dill seeds from David's Garden Seeds.
+Dill is an easy-to-grow and very popular herb.
 Both dill seeds and greens (also known as dill weed) can flavor a wide range of foods — a popular addition to sauces, and a must for making pickles.
 Slow-bolting dill varieties are ideal for bunching and leaf harvest.
 David's offers high-yielding dill varieties, including varieties suited for container gardening and hydroponic production.

 Fern-like leaves are aromatic and are used to flavor many foods, such as cured salmon, borscht and other soups, and pickles (where the